 - Basic: For increasing the speed of Domain Name Resolution so that the Internet browsing becomes a bit faster.
 The server IP addresses, in this case, are: 22.214.171.124 and 126.96.36.199

-- Parental Controls: This set of Yandex DNS servers make sure your kids or anyone else in the family is not able to visit websites offering porn, violence, and similar things that can affect brain adversely.
+- Parental Controls: This set of Yandex DNS servers make sure your kids or anyone else in the family is not able to visit websites offering adult content, violence, and similar things that can affect brain adversely.
 The DNS servers to resolve DNS while avoiding X rated websites are 220.127.116.11 and 18.104.22.168

-I was primarily concerned with my copy of Google Chrome that has been taking ages for resolution of DNS – of course due to the number of extensions I use on it.
+I was primarily concerned with my copy of Google Chrome that has been taking ages for resolution of DNS – of course, due to the number of extensions I use on it.
 I tried many DNS servers to see if they can improve the Chrome DNS resolution – including Google’s 22.214.171.124 and OpenDNS as well as Comodo.
 I also used NameBench DNS Tester to check out the fastest DNS servers for my location, and it suggested Google DNS servers.
 Surprisingly, the Yandex DNS proved faster compared to Google DNS too.

 One of the reasons why I think Yandex DNS servers are fast is that the service is quite new and as of now, has little traffic.
 However, would want someone from Yandex to comment on this.

 Do note that while testing Yandex, I made changes to the router rather than just making changes to the computer on the network.
 I am not sure if that had any additional effect.
-Prior to that, router was set to auto-detect DNS that I guess it did using the DNS servers mentioned on individual computers.
+Before that, the router was set to auto-detect DNS that I guess it did use the DNS servers mentioned on individual computers.
 But since other computers too were facing slowdown issues with domain resolution, I changed the router DNS servers.
 As am not pretty updated with the hardware field, I will leave it to you to figure out if changing DNS servers in the Router makes resolution faster than configuring individual computers on the network.

 Parked Pages and ISP Interception

 For once, I felt happy that I did not get a message from my ISP, saying it could not resolve the DNS when I entered a test domain (something like asdedfrf.com).
-Even with Comodo DNS, the ISP used to present page not found with his own list of websites to visit.
+Even with Comodo DNS, the ISP used to present page not found on his own list of websites to visit.
 In the case of Yandex, both Firefox and Chrome showed 404 Error as shown in the image below.
 I did not test IE as IE11 has proven to be fast, and I don’t have any issues with it as of now.

 There were no parked pages either.
 Normally, when you mistype an address on OpenDNS, with the message of the website not being available, you also get a list of suggestions that are adverts.
 With Yandex DNS, it was simply “Page Not Found” and nothing more.
 That is good especially when you are tricked by the unwanted suggestions that make you believe you mistyped the URL.
 Often, you type the correct URL and the site could be down or taken off or maybe expired.
 With parked pages showing suggestions, you get doubts if you typed a wrong URL.
 With the absence of such ads, such doubts too are eliminated.